csm-actions/securefix-action/docs/config.md

       repositories:
         - suzuki-shunsuke/tfaction-example
       # As of v0.4.2, branches is optional.
 By default, the default branch of the client repository is used.
+      # We recommend settings branches explicitly to decrease GitHub API call to fetch the default branch.
       branches:
         - main
     push: